novix-sa/cubeplan/docs/Functions/index.md

 # Function List
 You can use any of numpy’s or scipy’s many [ufunc](http://docs.scipy.org/doc/numpy/reference/ufuncs.html) functions directly on a DataArray:
 There are currently more than [60 universal functions](https://docs.scipy.org/doc/numpy/reference/ufuncs.html#math-operations) defined in [`numpy`](https://docs.scipy.org/doc/numpy/reference/index.html#module-numpy "numpy") on one or more types, covering a wide variety of operations.
+There is also a list of Pyplan defined functions

 ## Math operations
 [`add`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.add.html#numpy.add "numpy.add")(x1, x2, /[, out, where, casting, order, …])